Wally West: The Flash

-During the 1985–1986 miniseries Crisis on Infinite Earths, Barry gave his life to save the Earth by destroying an antimatter cannon.
-Initially unaware of this, Wally was coaxed by Jay Garrick into assisting the heroes against the Anti-Monitor's forces.
-During the final battle with the Anti-Monitor, Wally was struck by a blast of anti-matter energy, which cured his disease.
-In the aftermath of the conflict, Wally took on his fallen mentor's costume and identity.
+During the 1985–1986 miniseries Crisis on Infinite Earths, Barry Allen sacrifices himself to save Earth by destroying an antimatter cannon.
+Initially unaware of this, Wally is coaxed by Jay Garrick into assisting the heroes against the Anti-Monitor's forces.
+During the final battle with the Anti-Monitor, Wally is struck by a blast of anti-matter energy, which cures his disease.
+In the aftermath of the conflict, Wally takes on Barry's costume and identity.

 The decision by DC Comics' editorial staff to radically change their fictional universe saw a number of changes to the status quo of the character.
 Wally West became the new Flash, but less powerful than his predecessor.
 For example, instead of being able to reach the speed of light, he could run just faster than the speed of sound.
 Also, the character had to eat vast quantities of food to maintain his metabolism.

 Those changes were quickly followed up and 1987 saw the publication of a new Flash comic, initially written by Mike Baron.
 These stories focused not only on the Flash's superhero exploits, but the state of Wally's wealth.
 West won a lottery, bought a large mansion, and began dating beautiful women.
 The character's finances and luck continued to ebb and wane until The Flash vol. 2 #62, when his fortunes stabilized.

 Flash vol. 2 #1 (June 1987).
 Wally West holds as first the Modern Age Flash; art by Jackson Guice.

 The 1990s also saw further modifications to the look of the character, with a modified uniform appearing in 1991.
 This modified costume altered the visual appearance of the traditional Flash costume, with a belt made of two connecting lightning bolts meeting in a "V" at the front (where Allen's costume had a single bolt in a horizontal band), removal of the wings from the top of his boots, a change in the material of his costume (giving it a slight metallic luster), and opaque lenses added to the eyes of his cowl.
 This modified design utilized elements of the costume designed by artist Dave Stevens for the live-action television series The Flash.

 Wally West as The Flash, in his first modernized costume that differentiates from his predecessor's, in The Flash vol. 2 #50 (March 1991).
 Art by Greg LaRocque.